Generalizable Video Quality Assessment via Weak-to-Strong Learning: Weak-to-Strong Learning for VQA

 \textbf{Training Protocol.} We train $f_{\text{w2s}}$ on $D_{\text{w2s}}$, where supervision is provided by pseudo-labels generated from $f_{\text{weak}}$, and optimize the model with the standard cross-entropy loss.
 Training is conducted with AdamW, an initial learning rate of $1\times10^{-4}$, a cosine decay schedule, and a weight decay of $0.05$.
-We use a batch size of $16$ and train for $200$k iterations with linear warm-up in the first $6$k steps.
-All experiments are implemented in PyTorch and trained on $8$ NVIDIA A800 GPUs over approximately two days.
+We use a batch size of $8$ and train for $25$k iterations with linear warm-up in the first $750$ steps.
+All experiments are implemented in PyTorch and trained on $8$ NVIDIA H200 GPUs.
+We intentionally adopt \textbf{standard experiment settings} (\textit{e.g.}, model architectures) consistent with prior work to ensure that \textit{the observed performance gains stem from the W2S framework itself}, rather than architectural or other modifications.